BEAST-Fitting/beast/docs/beast_development.rst

 Development Install
 ===================

-It is much easier to develop the code if any changes you make are immediately reflected in how the ``beast`` runs (in contrast to performing a new install each team).
-This can be achieved by using a development install.
-First, create a fork of the official ``beast`` repository, and clone it to your local drive:
+If you plan on modifying the ``beast`` in addition to running the code, it may be useful to create a development installation.
+First, create a fork of the official ``beast`` repository and clone it:

 .. code-block:: console